-Residential Fire Alarm Course (RFAC), which follows the structure of NFPA (National Fire Protection Association) 72 and is based on the 2010 edition of NFPA 72 and the 2008 NFPA 70, is designed for individuals seeking to expand their knowledge of the installation, service and maintenance of residential fire alarm systems.
+Residential Fire Alarm (RFAC), which follows the structure of NFPA (National Fire Protection Association) 72 and is based on the 2010 edition of NFPA 72 and the 2008 NFPA 70, is designed for individuals seeking to expand their knowledge of the installation, service and maintenance of residential fire alarm systems.
 The seven-hour course, which finishes with a one-hour examination, is appropriate for technical staff, sales personnel, business owners and fire service and code officials.
-The complete schedule for RFAC can be found at http://www.alarm.org/nts/courses/rfac.html.
+The complete schedule of RFAC courses can be found at http://www.alarm.org/nts/courses/rfac.html

-By completing IBC and Fire Alarm Installation Methods (FAIM), and by holding a Certified Alarm/Security Technician "“ Level 1 certification for at least 12 months, individuals are eligible for certification as a Certified Fire Alarm Technician.
+By completing IBC, Fire Alarm Installation Methods (FAIM) and holding a Certified Alarm/Security Technician "“ Level 1 certification for at least 12 months, individuals are eligible for certification as a Certified Fire Alarm Technician.
 The seven-hour course, which concludes with a one-hour examination, is designed for technical staff, sales personnel, business owners, and fire service and code officials.
-The complete schedule of IBC courses can be found at http://www.alarm.org/nts/courses/ibc.html.
+The complete schedule of IBC courses can be found at http://www.alarm.org/nts/courses/ibc.html

 The seven-hour course, which ends with a one-hour examination, is designed for technical staff, sales personnel, business owners, and fire service and code officials.
-Students who hold a Certified Alarm/Security Technician "“ Level 1 certification for at least 12 months and complete both FAIM and LSC are eligible for certification as a Certified Fire Alarm Technician.
-The complete schedule of LSC courses can be found at http://www.alarm.org/nts/courses/lsc.html.
+Students who hold a Certified Alarm/Security Technician "“ Level 1 certification for at least 12 months and complete both FAIM and this course are eligible for certification as a Certified Fire Alarm Technician.
+The complete schedule of LSC courses can be found at http://www.alarm.org/nts/courses/lsc.html

 VST and TSM will be released this month.
 The online version of EAC is currently in development.